-Oregon governor sends state police to Portland for protests
+Oregon governor sends state police to Portland for Proud Boys rally, counter protests

 “This is our entire community coming together to protect our community,” Brown said.
 “We want the highest level of coordination and the strongest leadership possible.”

+Under the state of emergency declaration, Oregon State Police and Multnomah County Sheriff’s Office will have the authority to set curfews and close roads.

+In addition, Hampton said officers sent to Portland could use tear gas and less-lethal ammunition to disperse crowds if the protest and counter protests becomes violent or if people’s lives are in danger.

-Oregon State Police Superintendent Hampton said that the change in command “is in no way an indictment of our colleagues at the Portland Police Bureau for the job that they have done or would have done this weekend.”
+Hampton said that the change in command “is in no way an indictment of our colleagues at the Portland Police Bureau for the job that they have done or would have done this weekend.”

 “The Portland Police Bureau, their officers have endured some incredibly mentally and physically taxing situations for over 100 days, while they have done the best they can to keep Portland streets safe,” Hampton said.